Freeze Help tutorial

 - If you haven't already done so, open the drain cap in the basement.
 Water will pour out of the pipe in the basement, so have a bucket or something to catch it!
 Keep you drain cap OFF and put it in a bag or safe place.
 Water will drip for 15 minutes or so.
 If it does not stop dripping, this could mean that your shutoff valve is leaky, or that you've not turned the water off enough.

-- Run a cycle on your timer for a few minutes - any zone will do.
+- Run a cycle on your timer for five minutes or so - any zone will do.
 The zone valve in the ground will open and allow gravity to drain more water out of your above-ground pipe and backflow valve.
-No heads will pop up because you have already turned off the water, but this ensures that any remaining water in the exposed pipe will drain to ground level.
-Turn off your sprinkler timer.
+You won’t be able to see anything happen - no heads will pop up because you have already turned off the water, but this ensures that any remaining water in the exposed pipe will slowly drain to ground level.
+Then, turn off your sprinkler timer.